evacheung0929/UR5e_Simulation_And_Dual_Arm_Control/README.md

 Make sure ROS and URSim are on the same network 192.168.X.XX (ROS)
 192.168.X.XX (URSim)
+## Connection with the real robot to PC
+1) phycial ethernet connection, enable remote control & provide an ip address in 'static address'
+2) Then in 'Network & Internet' ---> internet sharing centre.
+There should be an Ethernet connection available.
+Click on that
+  i)  Properties
+  ii) Internet Protocol Version 4 (TCP/IPv4) properties iii) Manually set the network to be on the same network as the robot with differences in the last digit same subnet mask
+3) ssh connection; the defualt username = root, password = easybot
+  i) using MobaX: ssh ---> start new session ---> host name = ipv4 address, password = easybot ii) using terminal >> ssh ip_address
+  >> enter password
+4)

 ## Digital I/O in remote control
 **How to assign IO to ur command script?